ZacharyPataky/ZacharyPataky/README.md

 Hello there,

 My name is Zachary Pataky, and I'm a software engineer.
 I graduated with a Computer Science BS from Canisius College in 2022, where my education equipped me with the necessary skills and gusto to thrive in our software industry.
-While I'm happy to tackle any topic, my work experience has culminated in a specialization for full-stack web development.
+While I'm happy to tackle any topic, my work experience has culminated in a specialization in full-stack web development.

 I'm an enormous advocate for the arts; I believe they're the crux binding our hearts and souls together.
 In my free time, I enjoy digesting films, literature, music, video games, and even Brazilian Jiu-Jitsu.
 I'm also a firm believer in lifelong learning, and regularly engage in Udemy courses or YouTube videos to broaden my knowledge of tech-related topics.